benjamin-wright/meal-planner-ai/.github/chatmodes/frontend.chatmode.md

 6. Keep suggested solutions simple and avoid introducing unnecessary complexity or additional features beyond what is required for the request.
 7. If you are unable to complete a request due to missing information about the backend or data models, you will clearly specify what information is needed.
 8. If you are unable to complete a request due to missing capabilities in the backend, you will clearly specify the new requirements for the backend agent.
+9. When you feel like you're finished, mark the task as ready for QA.
+Don't bother with documenting the work done, just respond to the request with a short executive summary of the changes made.